Exponential moments for disk counting statistics at the hard edge of random normal matrices: Introduction and statement of results

 In recent years, a lot of works dealing with the counting statistics of two dimensional point processes have appeared \cite{LeeRiser2016, CE2020, LMS2018, L et al 2019, ES2020, FenzlLambert, SDMS2020, Charlier 2d jumps, SDMS2021, AkemannSungsoo, ChLe2022}, see also \cite{Shirai} for an earlier work.
 A common feature of these works is that they all deal exclusively with either ``the bulk regime" or with ``the soft edge regime".

 In this paper we study disk counting statistics of \eqref{def of point process hard} near the hard edge $\{|z|=\rho\}$.
-To be specific, let $\mathrm{N}(y):=\#\{z_{j}: |z_{j}| < y\}$ be the random variable that counts the number of points of \eqref{def of point process hard} in the disk centered at $0$ of radius $y$.
+To be specific, let $\mathrm{N}(y):=\#\{z_{j}: |z_{j}| < y\}$ be the random variable that counts the number of points of \eqref{def of point process hard} in the disk of radius $y$ centered at $0$.
 Our main result is a precise asymptotic formula as $n \to + \infty$ for the multivariate moment generating function (MGF)

 where $m \in \mathbb{N}_{>0}$ is arbitrary (but fixed), $u_{1},\dots,u_{m} \in \mathbb{R}$, and the radii $r_{1},\dots,r_{m}$ are merging at a critical speed.
 We consider several regimes:

 We emphasize that $\mathfrak{s}_{m}\neq 0$ in \eqref{def of rell semi-hard}.